-Our cash requirements are primarily for working capital and capital expenditures for stores, distribution infrastructure and information systems.
-We also use cash to repurchase stock under our stock repurchase program.
-Historically, we have met these cash requirements using cash flow from operations and short-term trade credit.
-As part of the actions we have taken to increase our cash position and preserve financial flexibility in light of uncertainties resulting from the COVID-19 pandemic, as described above in "COVID-19 Pandemic," on March 20, 2020, we drew down \$43.7 million on our revolving credit facility.
+As part of the actions we have taken to increase our cash position and preserve financial flexibility in light of uncertainties resulting from the COVID-19 pandemic, as described above in "COVID-19 Pandemic," on March 20, 2020, we borrowed \$43.7 million in principal amount under our revolving credit facility.
 During the second quarter of 2020, we repaid \$2.1 million of the borrowings.
-On September 11, 2020, we repaid the full amount outstanding under the credit facility.
-In addition, we reduced our operating expenses and adjusted capital expenditure plans and inventory receipts, as appropriate.
-The Company previously announced a share repurchase program on March 13, 2020.
-On March 23, 2020, due to the economic uncertainty stemming from the COVID-19 pandemic, we suspended any repurchases and dividend payments.
-On September 14, 2020, we announced the reinstatement of the share repurchase program.
-During the third quarter of 2020, we repurchased shares of our common stock at an aggregate cost of \$9.9 million.
+In addition, on May 12, 2020, we entered into an amendment to our revolving credit facility to, among other things, extend the maturity date to August 18, 2021.
+In addition to the drawdown on our credit facility, we have reduced our operating expenses, capital expenditure plans and inventory receipts, as appropriate.
+The Company previously announced a share repurchase program on March 13, 2020, but no repurchases have been made under such program as of the date of this filing.
+The Company has temporarily suspended any repurchases as of March 23, 2020 and plans to continue to monitor the situation based on business conditions and regard for its financial liquidity needs.
+The Company has also suspended the payment of quarterly dividends.